johndshea/johndshea.github.io/README.md

 ## Outstanding bug list:

+1. Every time a player gets blackjack, the game hangs.
+2. Recognition of Aces as either 1 or 11 is still iffy.
+For instance, an ace dealt on the dealer side is counted as a 1 properly, but an ace on the player side is counted as an 11.

 ## Fixed Bug List:
 1. every now and then, I get a really weird error: Uncaught RangeError: Maximum call stack size exceeded(…) game.js:58.
 This seems to happen whenever I do a recursive function call.
 SOLUTION: don't use recursion as the default in a switch statment.
 2. .slice() keeps creating a new nested array every time it is used.
 This is making things very complicated.
 SOLUTION: slice returns an array, so use .slice()[0] instead.